Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Miss Log.md

 If a technician is unable to create a backup of data on a customer computer, what three pieces of information should the technician include on the liability release form signed by the customer before beginning work?
 (Choose three.)
 - X : a description of the problem and the steps required to resolve the problem
 - V : a description of the work to be performed, permission to work on the computer without a current backup available, and a release from liability if data is lost or corrupted

+An engineer's workstation experiences a BSOD whenever loading very large CAD files to modify.
+Which of the following troubleshooting steps should a technician take to isolate the issue?
+- X : Increase the size of the swap file to ensure adequate virtual memory is available.
+- V : Run a memory test to verify all memory addresses can be reliably written to and read from.

 # [[Networks]]
 Which internet connection type is an always-on service that uses radio signals sent from a tower to a receiver in a home or business?